Ocean Cools Further October 2024

 Recently, Dr. Ole Humlum reported from his research that air temperatures lag 2-3 months behind changes in SST.
 Thus cooling oceans portend cooling land air temperatures to follow.
 He also observed that changes in CO2 atmospheric concentrations lag behind SST by 11-12 months.
 This latter point is addressed in a previous post Who to Blame for Rising CO2?

 After a change in priorities, updates are now exclusive to HadSST4.
-For comparison we can also look at lower troposphere temperatures (TLT) from UAHv6 which are now posted for June.
+For comparison we can also look at lower troposphere temperatures (TLT) from UAHv6.1 which are now posted for October.
 The temperature record is derived from microwave sounding units (MSU) on board satellites like the one pictured above.
 Recently there was a change in UAH processing of satellite drift corrections, including dropping one platform which can no longer be corrected.
 The graphs below are taken from the revised and current dataset.

 The UAH dataset includes temperature results for air above the oceans, and thus should be most comparable to the SSTs.
 There is the additional feature that ocean air temps avoid Urban Heat Islands (UHI).
 The graph below shows monthly anomalies for ocean air temps since January 2015.